tradeflow-ai/mobile/CONTRIBUTING.md

 ### Team Roles & Responsibilities

-Our team is organized into four distinct domains:
+Our team is organized into three distinct domains:

 | **Role** | **Core Responsibilities** | **Description** |
 | :--- | :--- | :--- |